Impact of the COVID-19 pandemic on sports: Tennis

-In one of the first major U.S. sport cancellations of the pandemic, the 2020 BNP Paribas Open tennis tournament in Indian Wells, California was postponed on 8 March 2020 as a precautionary measure due to the rising cases in California (the state where it was held), with organizers stating they planned to seek a new date.
-This would leave out itself to effectively cancel the tournament.
+In one of the first major U.S. sport cancellations of the pandemic, the 2020 BNP Paribas Open tennis tournament in Indian Wells, California, was postponed on 8 March 2020 as a precautionary measure due to the rising cases in California, with organizers stating they planned to seek a new date.
+This led to the tournament effectively being cancelled.
 On 12 March, Mayor of Miami Carlos A. Giménez ordered the cancellation of the Miami Open pursuant to the state of emergency in Miami-Dade County.

 On 12 March, the ATP announced that in response to the aforementioned cancellations among others, they would suspend events for at least six weeks.
 The International Tennis Federation also suspended play through at least 20 April, and the WTA canceled WTA Tour events through 12 April.
 On 16 March, the WTA suspended play through 2 May.

 On 16 March, the start of the 2020 French Open was postponed from 24 May to 20 September and then to 27 September on 16 June, and the ATP and WTA jointly announced that their suspension of play had been extended through 7 June.
 On 1 April, Wimbledon was canceled for the first time since World War II, while the ATP and WTA announced that their suspension will be extended through 13 July.
 On 15 May, the suspension was extended through 3 August.

 On 26 June 2020 the ITF announced that the 2020 finals would take place from 22 until 28 November 2021.
 In addition, 24 World Group I and World Group II ties were postponed to March or September 2021, and the 2020 regional Group III and Group IV events were also postponed to 2021.
 The 18 nations that had qualified for the finals will keep their standing for next year.

 With the suspension of the main international tours, alternative exhibition competitions with modified rules emerged, including the Ultimate Tennis Showdown in Nice, France (which used timed quarters and allowed competitors to play "cards" to affect the game), and the Adria Tour—a series of tennis events in Southeast Europe organized by world No. 1 Novak Djokovic (which used the Fast4 format, with sets played to four points rather than six).
 The latter received notability for not restricting attendance, and was ultimately halted before the finals of its second leg in Croatia after Grigor Dimitrov tested positive for COVID-19.
 Multiple players involved — involving Djokovic himself — also contracted the virus.